 698 feet long

-Earlier guides mention Railroad Rapids downriver from Old Hwy 139 but my experience is that from Old 139 to the old railway bridge (now rails to trails) is a long tangle of alders that requires more dragging of your boat than floating.
-I would recommend taking out at Old 139 and continueing from the Putin near Hwy 139
+Earlier guides mention Railroad Rapids downriver from Old Hwy 139.
+From Old 139 to the old railway bridge (now rails to trails) is nearly 1.25 mile long tangle of alders that requires more dragging than floating.
+Minimize the hassle by taking out at Old 139 and continuing from a Putin near Hwy 139.

 Hard going, with much dragging of your boat continues for much of the next 1.23 miles.
 No rapids exist between the end of the alder thicket and the Hwy 139 putin.